 …

-A QR Code is a two-dimensional variant of a barcode consisting of black and white pixel patterns.
+A QR Code (Quick Response Code) is a two-dimensional variant of a barcode consisting of black and white pixel patterns.
 They were developed by Denso Wave, a Japanese subsidiary of Toyota supplier Denso, to mark components to speed up logistics operations for their automotive manufacture.

 QR codes are used in many different applications, from marketing campaigns to product tracking.
 They’re also helpful in sharing information on social media.